yumenglu417/yumenglu417.github.io/_pages/about.md

 # 😃 About me
 Hi, I am Yumeng Lu, a final-year undergraduate at [School of Precision Instrument and Optoelectronics Engineering (SPIOE)](https://jyxy.tju.edu.cn/en/), Tianjin University (TJU).
 Meanwhile, I am conducting a dual-degree program with the [College of Intelligence and Computing (CIC)](https://cic.tju.edu.cn/english/home.htm).

-I have some research experiences in optics/photonics/flexible-electronics design, simulation, fabrication, and test, and worked as a Research Assistant in [TankLab](http://www.tjutanklab.com/) for network deployment.
-Currently, my research interests lies in silicon photonics and integrated photonics.
+I have some research experiences in optics/photonics/flexible-electronics design/simulation/fabrication/test, and worked as a Research Assistant in [TankLab](http://www.tjutanklab.com/) for network deployment.
+Currently, my research interests lie in silicon photonics, integrated photonics, and on-chip lasers.

 My hobbies lie in different fields, including but not limited to Legos, snowboarding, billiards, Mahjong, swimming, badminton, and E-sports 😄